kyuhank/MackerelStateSpace/README.md

 [![DOI](https://zenodo.org/badge/724971318.svg)](https://zenodo.org/doi/10.5281/zenodo.10258210)

-This repository contains the code and data for the following paper:
+This repository contains the code and data for the following paper, which ensures reproducibility and transparency of the research:

 ## **Enhancing data-limited assessments: Optimal utilization of fishery-dependent data through random effects &mdash; A case study on Korea chub mackerel (_Scomber japonicus_)**